 There’s a yearly membership or lifetime for long-term niche site flippers.
 This keeps the selling fees low at 5%.

 They also provide a lot of impressive services for sellers, such as in-depth and accurate valuation, drafting legal docs and site transfer, no-fee escrow, and will even guarantee a sale within 45 days.

 Buyers can see a list of sites for sale, but you’ll need to become a member to get full details on each listing.

-Most of their sites range from affiliate marketing to display advertising content sites and their platform offers an impressive UI, with lists, tables, and graphs to present the business details.Visit Investors Club Here
+Most of the sites on Investors Club range from affiliate marketing to display advertising content sites and their platform offers an impressive UI, with lists, tables, and graphs to present the business details.Visit Investors Club Here

 5. FE International – A World Leading Broker

 FE International was founded by Thomas Smale in 2010 after he found success building and selling small online businesses.